Strike One

 The consequences of multiple felony convictions in Texas are severe and far-reaching.
 Only a few limiting factors exist: the convictions for the prior felonies must be “final,” and the state must provide some notice of an intent to enhance a sentence using the three-strike rule.
 If you have been convicted of a third felony, the time and bases for appeal are limited.
 Make sure you have an attorney with significant experience in criminal appeals to appeal your case for you.

-Spolin Law P.C.’s success rate is based on our strong desire to win each case we handle.
-Call us at (866) 716-2805, or reach out online to learn how we can handle your Texas or Federal Writ of Habeas Corpus.
+The success rate of top appellate attorneys is based on a strong desire to win each case they handle.
+Visit SPCRC's Recommended Texas Lawyers to learn how qualified counsel can handle your Texas or Federal Writ of Habeas Corpus.